-The Classic Edition of this key text highlights seminal work done in the subject of learning by modelling and offers an extensive review of the major theories, edited by one of the most influential psychologists of his generation.
+The Classic Edition of this key text highlights seminal work done in the subject of learning by modeling and offers an extensive review of the major theories, edited by one of the most influential psychologists of his generation.

 Table of Contents

-Introduction: Analysis of Modeling Processes.
+Analysis of Modeling Processes.
 Albert Bandura, Stanford University

 4. Influence of Models' Reinforcement Contingencies on the Acquisition of Imitative Responses.
 Albert Bandura, Stanford University